SierraD/MAXWELL/README.md

 MAXWELL (Microscopy by Achromatic X-rays With Emission of Laminar Light) is a tandem use X-ray/visible light microscopy technique designed and implemented at BL29XU at the RIKEN SPring-8 Center, Japan.
 This repository contains several scripts, primarily in Python and Java, which are intended to be used for experimentation and analysis on output from the MAXWELL microscopy system.

+# Instructions for MAXWELL_MultiDimensionalRename:

+> [!NOTE]
-Instructions for MAXWELL_MultiDimensionalRename: (Must have Python installed, Anaconda powershell, Jupyter Notebook, etc.)
+> Must have Python, Anaconda powershell, or Jupyter Notebook, etc installed.
 > [!WARNING]
 > I RECOMMEND DOING THIS ONLY FOR COPIED DATA AND NOT THE ORIGINAL, AS THERE IS NO UNDO.